StatStud/book-club/content/posts/the-untethered-soul.md

 # What ACTIONS/HABITS will I partake after reading this book?

 # What Questions do I have after reading this book?
+- In chapter 1, Singer suggest that we don't pay attention to our voices; but this seems to contradict the idea from CBT and basic emotional intelligence that we can change our actions by changing our interpretations of the events surrounding our actions.
+Is what Singer suggesting in conflict with CBT?

 # What Phrase(s) can I add/validate to my mantras?
 - True personal growth is about transcending the part of you that is not okay and needs protection from the reality of the world
+- Your inner growth is completely dependent upon the realization that the only way to find peace and contentment is to stop thinking about yourself
+- How are you expected to solve anything outside until you own how the situation affects you on the inside?
+- Ask yourself: Who is it that sees you get angry, insecure, envious, etc?
+Who notices that changes going on inside?
+You are the one who's there, noticing these changes.
+Therefore, you are not these changes.
+You start by just watching.

 # Introduction